"Lui lavora fino alla mezzanotte."

 till actually predated until.
 It was used before and for much longer in the English language, well until the word Until came about.
 DifferenceBetween.info

-They are not 100% interchangeable, however, with a slightly difference in meaning, you can use both.
+They are not 100% interchangeable, however, with a slight difference in meaning, you can use both.